-If you’ve ignored Taipei every time you’ve slapped together Asian travel plans, you’re not alone.
-With high-profile tourism centres like Hong Kong, Tokyo, Shanghai, and Seoul popping out in every direction, poor ol’ Taipei never gets the attention it deserves from travellers.
+If you’ve skipped forging a Taipei itinerary every time you’ve slapped together your Asian travel plans, you’re not alone.
+With high-profile East Asian cities a quick flight away in every direction, poor ol’ Taipei rarely gets the attention it deserves from travellers.

-It’s a shame because Taipei, in many ways, rolls the best of these popular East Asian destinations into one: It’s got the innovation of Tokyo without the high price tags, the cultural intrigue of Shanghai without the strict visa regime, and for the diversity of the cuisine, well, Taipei might just trump them all.
+It’s a shame because, in many ways, the Taiwanese capital rolls the best of all of East Asia all into one.
+It’s got innovation without the high price tags, cultural intrigue without a strict visa regime, and for food, well, Taipei might just trump them all.

-Grab a quick coffee—or iced coffee if visiting in the hot and humid summer months—and start your morning off by walking (or travelling on the Taipei MRT) to Liberty Square in Taipei’s Zhongzheng District.
+Grab a quick coffee—or iced coffee if visiting in the hot and humid summer months—and start your first day in Taipei walking (or travelling on the Taipei MRT) to Liberty Square in Taipei’s Zhongzheng District.

 The political and social spirit of Taipei has a nerve centre, it’s right here in Liberty Square.
 The plaza been around for ages, though far newer than its buildings’ ancient Chinese architectural styles would suggest.